 - Store uncovered day 1.
 Enjoy the crust which remains good for the first day and place the cut side down to stop the crumb from drying out.

 - Store in a breathable bag on days 2-3.
-This gives you a balance of a nice crust and preventing it from staling too much.
-A cotton bread bag or kitchen towel work well.
+This gives you a balance of a nice crust and prevents it from staling too much.
+A linen bread bag or kitchen towel works well.